 Gestalt Inhibition Sequence: A Proposed Method of Immersion into Virtual Environments

-Background: The project is a visualization of a proposed method of psychological immersion into virtual environments using audio-visual wave sequencing driven by biofeedback through conversion of brainwave algorithms.
+Background: The project is a visualization of a proposed method of psychological immersion into virtual environments using audio-visual wave sequencing driven by biofeedback through the conversion of brainwave algorithms.

 Background: This project began as an unconscious distraction and ultimately became a strategy for achieving immersion into virtual environments.
-I have been interested in understanding the creative process, motivation, and the relationship between conscious and unconscious states, and I was seeking to establish a quantifiable, reliable means of triggering the creative state, or a suggestible state.
+I have been interested in understanding the creative process, motivation, and the relationship between conscious and unconscious states, and I was seeking to establish a quantifiable, reliable means of triggering a creative state, or a suggestible state.
 Are they one and the same?
 Certainly, imagination is the product of immersion or a highly focused state of attention.
-VR Researchers at Georgia Tech scoffed at my notion of 'Digital Hypnosis', or at least they shunned the terminology because of the stigma - hence the name 'Gestalt Inhibition Sequence'.
+VR researchers at Georgia Tech scoffed at my notion of 'Digital Hypnosis', or at least they shunned the terminology because of the stigma - hence the name 'Gestalt Inhibition Sequence'.

 Below: The original mock-up image that intrigued me to carry out the project.